LynnSoler/The-Tech-Academy-SQL-Practice/README.md

 SQL_drills

 = SQL Practice while at The Tech Academy to practice basic functions of CRUD among data tables.
-Practice involves T-SQL to query for data in MS SQL Server Management Studio 2017.
+Practice also involves Transact-SQL (TSQL) to query for data in MS SQL Server Management Studio 2017.